sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 Problems in this category will be when using the saspy.SASsession() method to connect to a SAS session.
 The very first thing to look at is your sascfg.py file (in the saspy instalation).
 This is where the configurations definition are.
-The file itself had documentation about how to configure, and so does the <Configuring SASPy> chapter of this document.
+The file itself has documentation and so does :doc:`configuration`.

 Common Diagnostics